tcoulter/evmscript/README.md

 #### Types:

 * `Action`: Adds instructions to the code.
 Also can manipulate the stack, consuming stack data and/or pushing new values.
-* `Expression`: Does not add instructions to the node nor manipulate the stack.
+* `Expression`: Does not add instructions to the code nor manipulate the stack.
 Used solely during preprocessing.
 Expression functions start with `$`.

 #### Stack definition: